 Box 1 Glossary of terms used in the favourable condition table Interest feature The habitat or species for which the site has been selected.
 Sub-feature An ecologically important sub-division of the interest feature.
-Attribute Selected characteristic of an interest feature/sub-feature which provides an indication of the condition of the feature to which it applies.
-Measure What will be measured in terms of the units of measurement, arithmetic nature and frequency at which the measurement is taken.
-This measure will be attained using a range of methods from broad scale to more specific across the site.
+Attribute the con Selected characteristic of an interest feature/sub-feature which provides an indication of dition of the feature to which is applies. ^ What will be measured in terms of the units of measurement, arithmetic nature and acy at which the measurement is taken.
+This measure will be attained using a range of a from broad scale to more specific across the site.
 Target This defines the desired condition of an attribute, taking into account fluctuations due to natural change.
 Changes that are significantly different from the target will serve as a trigger mechanism through which some further investigation or remedial action is taken.
 Comments The rationale for selection of the attribute.

-Table 2Favourable Condition Table for the Exe Estuary European marine site
+Table 2.
+Favourable Condition Table for Northumbria Coast European marine site